wasp-lang/wasp/web/docs/testing.md

 ## Test File Structure

-Unit tests should live under your `src/client` directory and have an extension that is compatible with [these defaults](https://vitest.dev/config/#include).
+Unit tests should live under your `src/client` directory and have an extension that is compatible with [these glob pattern defaults](https://vitest.dev/config/#include).
 Within test files, you can import things to test using relative paths.

 ## Running Tests

-Running `wasp test client` will execute Vitest in watch mode, and watch your Wasp source tree for any changes as well.
+Running `wasp test client` will execute Vitest in watch mode, and watch your Wasp source tree for any changes to compile as well.

 If you want to see a live-updating UI, you can pass a `--ui` option like so: `wasp test client --ui`.
 In fact, anything after `wasp test client` gets passed to Vitest directly.